 How can you create photorealistic renderings that will convert to sales?
 Check out our guide to the 7 tips to create more lifelike renderings.

-The goal of architectural rendering is to convey not only the scale but also the beauty of the finished construction.
+The goal of architectural renderings is to convey not only the scale, but also the beauty of the finished construction.
 Elements that give away that this is a render and not a photograph are distracting to the viewer and give an air of un-professionalism.

-One of the basic ways to avoid this is the use of bevelling when rendering.
-Leaving sharp edges can be a dead giveaway.
-It shows that an image is an image and not a reality.
-Even man-made objects have at least a slight rounded edge.
+One of the basic ways to avoid this is the use of the bevel tool when rendering.
+Leaving sharp edges can be a dead giveaway to a viewer.
+It shows that an image is not a reality.
+Even real objects have at least a slight rounded edge.

-Learning to use, and not overuse, a bevelling tool.
+- Learn to use, and not overuse, a bevel tool.
 This should be one of the first skills that a renderer should master.